 Go at least two days without any dairy products.
 Then, first thing in the morning, before you put anything into your mouth, even a sip of water, work up some saliva and spit it into a clear glass of water.
 Healthy saliva will float on top.
 You may have candida if, within 1-30 minutes, strings appear coming down from your saliva or the water turns cloudy/murky or if your saliva sinks to the bottom.

 - If it remains on top, it indicates that there isn’t excessive mucous in your mouth harboring candida.

 - If it grows tentacles that hang down toward the bottom, you have some candida in your gut that likely needs to be addressed.

 - If it sinks to the bottom, you likely have significant candida overgrowth in your gut.

 For many, they don’t even need to do a spit test, as the yeast is obvious—on the tongue, skin, and nails.
 This is where a more aggressive protocol is needed.

 This may seem “unscientific,” but many experts in the holistic medical community speak to its efficacy.
-Again, we recommend it along with a GI Map.
+Again, I recommend it along with a GI Map.

 Countless times, my clients and course participants have said, “Yep, cloudy, murky, stringy, settled to the bottom of the glass.”
 They do a cleanse, see immediate and amazing improvements in their health, do the spit test again in 4-6 weeks, and the water is clear.